luispedro/blog_luispedro_org/content/blog/16-recommendations.rst

 devices, I did none of this.

 **Use quizzes to re-expose students to key content** As I said, I did a lot of short quizzes as homework.
+I could have been a bit more pro-active in class, though.

-**Help students allocate study time efficiently** Nope.
+**Help students allocate study time efficiently** Nope, I did none of this.

 **Ask deep explanatory questions** Unfortunately, I refrained from assigning questions that were too deep as homework as it was a low-credit class.
 In this